microsoft/azure-pipelines-yaml/design/variables-in-pipelines.md

 For the designer, the compat mode flag is a UI checkbox.
 Newly created pipelines will default to having compat mode off.

-For YAML, it's a `version: 1` keyword at the root level of the file.
+For YAML, it's a `version: 2` keyword at the root level of the file.
-YAML v1 may also introduce other breaking changes; those need to be documented elsewhere.
+YAML v2 may also introduce other breaking changes; those are [documented elsewhere](https://github.com/Microsoft/azure-pipelines-yaml/pull/92).

 ## Variable scope